nextcloud/all-in-one/readme.md

 ### How to contribute?
 See [this issue](https://github.com/nextcloud/all-in-one/issues/5251) for a list of feature requests that need help by contributors.

+### How many users are possible?
+Up to 100 users are free, more are possible with [Nextcloud Enterprise](https://nextcloud.com/all-in-one/)

 ### Are reverse proxies supported?
 Yes.
 Please refer to the following documentation on this: [reverse-proxy.md](https://github.com/nextcloud/all-in-one/blob/main/reverse-proxy.md)